-- 5.1 Full appraisals for the town centre sites are under preparation by JLL, with cost inputs from Hydrock.
-These suggest that the Locking Road and Sunnyside Road sites are sufficiently viable to break even or generate a small surplus, but that Dolphin Square and Walliscote Place are more problematic and generate a loss.
-This creates marginal viability overall and may require the more positive financial outcomes expected from Parklands phase 2 to bridge the gap. - 5.2 The position on the town centre sites will improve only if sales value inflation increases ahead of cost inflation, if costs can be reduced in some way, or if sales values in some other way outperform the norm.
-The programming of the sites so that the more viable sites are delivered earlier and investment in placemaking will be critical to generating this result. - 5.3 The town centre appraisals referred to above are based on 100% market housing.
-The provision of affordable housing would impact on viability and is only likely if substantial grant, or a significant RP partnership investment can be achieved. - 5.4 It is likely that a term of the acquisition of the Homes England sites will be that any 'surplus' return on the development of those sites must be reinvested in further development in the area.
-This again supports an approach based on sequencing the more viable locations first. - 5.5 The costs of taking the sites to market to secure a development partner are significant.
+5.1 Full appraisals for the town centre sites have been prepared by JLL, with cost inputs from Hydrock.
+These currently show a deficit across the three sites.

+- 5.2 The position on the town centre sites will improve if sales value inflation increases ahead of cost inflation, if costs can be reduced in some way, or if sales values in some other way outperform the norm.
+The programming of the sites so that the more viable sites are delivered earlier and investment in placemaking will be critical to generating this result.
+In addition, the more positive returns expected from Parklands phase 2 should help to bridge the gap, as would further grant input into affordable housing from Homes England or from S106 contributions.
+If NSC succeeds in acquiring the Homes England sites, this should open up further opportunities to bid for public funding, including future rounds of the Brownfield Land Release Fund. - 5.3 The costs of taking the sites to market to secure a development partner are significant.
 A budget of £320k has been established from within the Driving Growth reserve, including an existing £91k grant funding from the One Public Estate programme.
-Around £95k has been spent or committed at the point of writing. - 5.6 A bid for £1.075m Brownfield Land Release funding was submitted in June 2021 to fund groundworks and the removal / remediation of underground fuel tank at Walliscote Place, which if received, would be passed to the developer.
-The outcome of this bid is not yet known and the funding is not included in the appraisals referred to above.
-If NSC succeeds in acquiring the Homes England sites, this may open up further opportunities to bid for public funding. - 5.7 It is proposed that £693,493 of council funding be made available through the procurement process, with bidders required to demonstrate how this would be used to enhance affordable housing provision and/or the sustainability of the development.
-This funding is sourced from the council's capital programme KAH201 and is the remaining money received through the transfer of the council's affordable housing stock to Alliance Homes in 2006. - 5.8 The full financial implications are unknown at this stage in the process as they will be determined by outcome of the procurement exercise.
+Around £95k has been spent or committed at the point of writing. - 5.4 £1.075m Brownfield Land Release funding has been secured to fund groundworks and the removal / remediation of underground fuel tank at Walliscote Place.
+It is expected that the works will be carried out later in 2022. - 5.5 It is proposed that £693,493 of council funding be made available through the procurement process, with bidders required to demonstrate how this would be used to enhance affordable housing provision and/or the sustainability of the development.
+This funding is sourced from the council's capital programme KAH201 and is the remaining money received through the transfer of the council's affordable housing stock to Alliance Homes in 2006. - 5.6 Once appointed, the financial risk for taking forward the sites will sit with the development partner.
+The proposed procurement model of a contractual Joint Venture does not require investment from NSC.
+Any grant input from NSC will be contractually protected. - 5.7 The terms of the acquisition of the sites from Homes England are expected to include overage provisions that require sharing of land receipts from the sites.
+The details of these provisions continue to be negotiated with a view to protecting both parties. - 5.8 Prior to the appointment of a developer, the sites will incur holding costs.
+These are not expected to be significant and are expected to be able to be absorbed within existing revenue budgets. - 5.9 The full financial implications are uncertain at this stage in the process as they will be determined by outcome of the procurement exercise.
 The full financial implications and details on the financial governance will be included within future reports for award of contract.